Cocaine Use And Memory Loss

 The effects of cocaine on the memory occur because of the way the drug affects the cardiovascular system of the body.
 As soon as it hits the bloodstream, it constricts the blood vessels and arteries.

-This increases blood pressure and makes the heart work harder.
+This increases blood pressure and places a greater workload on the heart.
 Since the blood can’t flow through the veins and arteries properly, this reduces the amount of oxygen the brain receives.
 With repeated use or high amounts of cocaine, reduced oxygen can result in a state of hypoxia that can cause brain damage.

 Brain damage can occur if a person has a stroke because of the constricted veins and arteries, too.
 Since cocaine increases the risk of seizures in non-epileptic people, the brain may also be damaged if someone has a grand mal seizure after a high dose of the drug.